BrokenShell/Fortuna/README.md

 # Usage
 print(random_fruit())
-# prints a random fruit with the correct compound distribution
+# prints a random 'Fruit' with a compound linear distribution
+# where 'Delicious' is the most common 'Apple'
+# and 'Apple' is the most rare 'Fruit'

 ```
 #### QuantumMonty: Rare Apples Example